 - Never modify this vehicle through improper installation or use of accessories.
 Use only BRP's approved accessories.
-NEVER install passenger seat. - Any load carried on the vehicle will affect the stability and control of the vehicle.
+NEVER install passenger a seat. - Any load carried on the vehicle will affect the stability and control of the vehicle.
 Never exceed the stated load limits for this vehicle including operator, all other loads and added accessories.
 Cargo should be properly distributed and securely attached.
 Always make sure the load is secured and cannot interfere with your proper control.
 Always be aware that the "load" may slide or fall off and create an accident.
 Avoid loads that may protrude sideways and get snagged or caught in brush or other obstacles.
 Avoid covering and obstructing the headlights or taillight with cargo.
-Reduce speed and allow greater distance for braking.
+Reduce speed and allow greater distance for braking. - Never operate this vehicle without proper instruction.
+Take a training course.
+All operators should receive training from a certified instructor.